camunda/camunda-tf-rosa/tmp/README.md

 ```

-When the service are exported, you may need to wait some time before all the C8 components are up and ready.
+When services are exported, you may need to wait some time before all the C8 components are up and ready.

 ### 10. Verify the inter-cluster zeebe status